TylerHan1226/Riff-Harbor/README.md

         "model": [
           "This field is required." || "Model must be under 100 characters" ],
+        "make": [
+          "This field is required." || "Details must be under 100 characters" ],
         "color": [
-          "This field is required." || "Color must be under 50 characters" ],
+          "This field is required." || "Color must be under 100 characters" ],
         "category": [
           "This field is required." || "Category must be one of the following: Electric Guitar, Acoustic Guitar, Bass, Drum, Amp, or Accessories."